Sannah and The Pilgrim, and Pia and The Skyman, by Sue Parritt

 Will you do the courtship dance, with handsome, hopeful me?’

-‘I might I guess, just SMS, I’m making up my mind.
+‘I might I guess, I really might, I’m making up my mind.

 ‘Stick your tail feather up,